laminas/laminas-validator/docs/book/v3/validators/email-address.md

 }
 ```

-## Checking if the hostname actually accepts email
+## Checking If the Hostname Actually Accepts Email

 Just because an email address is in the correct format, it doesn't necessarily
 mean that email address actually exists.
 To help solve this problem, you can use